-As we continue to harness the strengths of our entrenched downstream distribution capabilities that provide us direct market access in our core markets in both developed and developing countries, our market intelligence opens up growth opportunities beyond disposable / single-use examination glove products.
+The strong brand preference by end users raises our proprietary UNIGLOVES[®] brand presence beyond our core markets, allowing us to expand into new markets within Europe.
+Harnessing the strengths of our entrenched downstream distribution capabilities not only provide us direct market access in our core markets in both developed and developing countries, but also our market intelligence opens up possibilities beyond our specialised disposable / single-use examination glove products.
+These opportunities comprise (i) new sales and distribution channels, (ii) a more diversified product portfolio, and (iii) potential strategic collaborations with product manufacturers.